OWASP/www-chapter-lovely-professional-university/tab_speakers.md

 ## Speakers

-Would you like to speak on the upcoming OWASP SRM meetup?
+Would you like to speak on the upcoming OWASP LPU meetup?
 [Contact Us](mailto:kanigolla.likhith@owasp.org)

 **Email Format :**